-- the ability of our customers to obtain financing or to fund their capital expenditures; - · demand for space and services at our IBX hubs; - · our pricing policies and the pricing policies of our competitors; - the timing of customer installations and related payments; - · customer retention and satisfaction; - · the provision of customer discounts and credits; - the mix of current and proposed products and services; and the gross margins associated with our products and services; - · competition in the markets; - · conditions related to international operations; - the timing and magnitude of capital expenditures and expenses related to the expansion of sales, marketing, operations and acquisitions, if any, of complementary businesses and assets; - · the cost and availability of adequate public utilities, including power; - · ability to obtain, transfer, or maintain licenses required by governmental entities with respect to the combined business; - · compliance with governmental regulation with which we have little experience; and - the effects of terrorist activity and armed conflict, such as disruptions in general economic activity, changes in logistics and security arrangements, and reduced customer demand for our services.
+- demand for space and services at our IBX hubs; - · changes in general economic conditions and specific market conditions in the telecommunications and Internet industries; - the provision of customer discounts and credits; - the mix of current and proposed products and services and the gross margins associated with our products and services; - competition in the markets; - conditions related to international operations; - the timing and magnitude of capital expenditures and expenses related to the expansion of sales, marketing, operations and acquisitions, if any, of complementary businesses and assets; and - the cost and availability of adequate public utilities, including power.

-Any of the foregoing factors, or other factors discussed elsewhere in this report, could have a material adverse effect on our business, results of operations, and financial condition.
+Any of the foregoing factors, or other factors discussed elsewhere in this prospectus, could have a material adverse effect on our business, results of operations, and financial condition.
 Although the combined company has experienced growth in revenues in recent quarters, this growth rate is not necessarily indicative of future operating results.
 It is possible that the combined company may never achieve profitability on a quarterly or annual basis.
 In addition, a relatively large portion of our expenses are fixed in the short-term, particularly with respect to lease and personnel expenses, depreciation and amortization, and interest expenses.
 Therefore, our results of operations are particularly sensitive to fluctuations in revenues.
 As such, comparisons to prior reporting periods should not be relied upon as indications of the combined company's future performance.
 In addition, our operating results in one or more future quarters may fail to meet the expectations of securities analysts or investors.
 If this occurs, we could experience an immediate and significant decline in the trading price of our stock.